 Choosing the best fit for you can be a difficult decision, but both options open the door to many possibilities.
 If you are considering these programs and would like more guidance, look at our guide to specializing in a computational field.

-Computer science and computer engineering are two exciting fields that are experiencing massive growth.
-There is substantial overlap between these areas of study.
+Computer science and computer engineering are two exciting fields.
 However, when selecting which path is right for you it is essential that you understand the differences.

 Computer science focuses on programming and designing good algorithms.
 Computer engineering focuses on building better computers and computer components.
 These two fields work in tandem to create the products we use everyday.